jhonoryza/tinker-laravel/README.md

 bun tauri build
 ```

-check `target` folder for the build binary
+check `src-tauri/target` folder for the build binary

+## Security

+If you discover any security related issues, please create an issue.

 ## License

-MIT
+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more
+information.